ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # RNA-Seq data Analysis

-This document will guide you through RNAseq analysis, beginning at quality checking through to getting the differential gene expression results.
-We have downloaded an Arabidopsis dataset from NCBI for this purpose.
-Check the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194) page for more information.
+RNA-seq experiments are performed with an aim to comprehend transcriptomic changes in organisms in response to a certain treatment.
+They are also designed to understand the cause and/or effect of a mutation by measuring the resulting gene expression changes.
+Thanks to some robust algorithms specifically designed to map short stretches of nucleotide sequences to a genome while being aware of the process of RNA splicing has led to many advances in RNAseq analysis.
 The overview of RNA-seq analysis is summarized in Fig1.

 ### Overview ###
 ![**Figure 1.**: Overview of the RNAseq workflow](/assets/RNAseq_1.png)

+This document will guide you through basic RNAseq analysis, beginning at quality checking of the RNAseq `reads` through to getting the differential gene expression results.
+We have downloaded an *Arabidopsis* dataset from NCBI for this purpose.
+Check the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194) page for more information.

 #Experimental design #

-This experiment compares WT and atrx-1 mutant to analyze how ATRX chaperone loss of function results in changes in gene expression.
+This experiment compares WT and atrx-1 mutant to analyze how loss of function  of ATRX chaperone results in changes in gene expression.
 RNA was isolated from three WT replicates and three mutant replicates using Trizol.
 Transcriptome was enriched/isolated using the plant RiboMinus kit for obtaining total RNA.
 RNA-seq was carried out in Illumina Hiseq 2500.
 The sequencing reads were generated as paired-end data, hence we have 2 files per replicate.

 | Condition | replicate 1 | replicate 2 | replicate 3 |